guntars-lemps/fg3avr/README.md

 The UART speed is 19200 bps.

 * Command 00 - PING PONG
-  Used to check if board is connected and is alive
+  Used to check if board is connected and alive

   |0x00|0x40|0xBF|
   |---|---|---|